Co-orientable taut foliations in Dehn fillings of pseudo-Anosov mapping tori with co-orientation-reversing monodromy: Introduction

 \subsection{Organization}

-In Section \ref{section 2}, we set up some conventions and review some background material on branched surfaces.
+In Section \ref{section 2}, we set up some conventions and review some background material on surface homeomorphisms, degeneracy loci of suspension flows, co-orientable pseudo-Anosov maps, and branched surfaces.
 We prove Theorem \ref{main} in Section \ref{section 3}.
 In Subsection \ref{subsection 3.1}, we construct a branched surface $B(\alpha)$ in $M$.
 We prove that $B(\alpha)$ is a laminar branched surface in Subsection \ref{subsection 3.2}.
-In Subsection \ref{subsection 3.3}, we describe the boundary train tracks of $B(\alpha)$ in $\partial M$ and choose some simple closed curves carried by it.
+In Subsection \ref{subsection 3.3}, we describe the boundary train tracks of $B(\alpha)$ in $\partial M$ and choose some simple closed curves carried by them.
 In Subsection \ref{subsection 3.4}, we prove that the boundary train tracks of $B(\alpha)$ realize all rational multislopes contained in the multi-interval given in Theorem \ref{main}.
-And we complete the proof of Theorem \ref{main} in Subsection \ref{proof}.
-In Section \ref{section 4}, we prove Proposition \ref{pretzel}.
+The proof of Theorem \ref{main} is completed in Subsection \ref{proof}.
+In Section \ref{section 4}, we prove Propositions \ref{pretzel} and \ref{no interior singularity}.